 WHEN YOU RETURN

 We hope that your experiences abroad were not only amazing, but that you were able to gain valuable skills, insights, and knowledge about yourself and other world views.
 For many students, transitioning back to the U.S. can be a long and strenuous task.
-We hope the below information will be a start to making the most of your experience from back home.
+We hope the information below will assist you kick-start the process.

 1. Gain Credit for the Experience